MicrosoftDocs/well-architected/well-architected/cost-optimization/principles.md

 |![Goal icon](../_images/goal.svg) Spend only on what you need to achieve the highest return on your investments.|
 |--|

 Every architectural decision has direct and indirect financial implications.
+In architecture, every decision comes with a trade-off.
 And often, cost, resilience and performance are at odds with each other.
 It’s crucial to find the right balance between your technical and business needs – to find the sweet spot that aligns with your risk tolerance and budget. **Understand the costs associated with build versus buy options**, technology choices, the billing model and licensing, training, operations, and so on.

 Given a set of requirements, optimize and make tradeoff decisions, in relation to costs, that still effectively address the cross-cutting concerns of the workload.